cozy/cozy-stack/docs/INSTALL.md

 export PATH="$(go env GOPATH)/bin:$PATH"
 ```

-### Add an instance for testing
+### After installing the binary

-You can configure your `cozy-stack` using a configuration file or different
+You can configure your `cozy-stack` using [a configuration file](https://github.com/cozy/cozy-stack/blob/master/cozy.example.yaml) or different
-comand line arguments.
+command line arguments.
 Assuming CouchDB is installed and running on default port
 `5984`, you can start the server:

 ```bash